 Rhode Island has over 40 land trusts, a dozen watershed organizations and numerous conservation commissions.
-Led by the Rhode Island Land Trust Council and the Narragansett Bay Estuary Program, the Rhode Island Land and Water Partnership builds the capacity of these critically important grassroots organizations.
+The Rhode Island Land and Water Partnership builds the capacity of these critically important grassroots organizations.
 Partnership programs foster learning and collaboration among conservation leaders throughout the state and region.
 We believe that by working together, we can individually and collectively be more efficient and more effective in protecting our state's land and water resources.

 Programs of the RI Land and Water Partnership: